Muradmustafayev-03/algorithms/README.md

 # algorithms
-there are some useful mathematical algorithms
+there are some useful functions that one may use to solve math/oter problems